 Maintaining and redefining Horticultural Excellence

-Integral to the Jarantoski Campus is a garden designed by Belgian landscape architect Peter Wirtz.
+Integral to the Jarantoski Campus is a garden designed by Wirtz International.
 The innovative landscape design will unite the Garden's south end, including the plant production facilities and the Daniel F. and Ada L. Rice Plant Conservation Science Center, with Evening Island and the Dixon Prairie.
 It will also balance the Learning Campus on the Garden's north end.
 When complete, the Jarantoski Campus will transform this part of the Garden, little known by the public, into a major destination.

 LONG-TERM PLANS AIM FOR DRAMATIC EXPANSION OF GREENHOUSES AND NURSERY